piky/templator/README2.md

 ## Conventions used
 metric.prototype must be in dot notation.
 Metric subclass - in TitleCase.
-use camelCase for jsonInput
+use camelCase for jsonInput (in @JsonAlias({}) add _ notation like in Zabbix API)
 - in discovery filter provide: formulaid in condition
 - arrays must be provided with default value of zero elements.
 - use TEMPLATE_NAME:METRIC instead of real trigger keys in expressions/recoveryExpressions
 - Minimize conditions and complex logic in Freemarker.
 Do all weird and magic stuff in Drools.

 ## Classes 'magic'